 When starting at the command line it is common to be afraid of failed runs.
 This is understandable since a failed run at the bench means a loss of precious samples and reagents.
 In a computational environment there is less need to worry because a failed run loses you some time and some compute resources, but your data remains to be usable over and over again.
 Our advice is to, generally, try things and experiment with commands and scripts.
 It is OK to get errors!
 As long as you keep a copy of your original data you can always start over.
 This is one of the great things about bioinformatics.
 You can always fix typos and re-run.
 Additionally, there is likely something to be learned.

 rm command.
 There are important exceptions to not hesitate running commands to see what will happen.
 The commands rm <file>, to delete a file, or

 rm -r to delete a directory, cannot be undone.
 If you will be working with raw data or in a shared space where others also have data stored, make sure to have a backup copy available in another location in case something happens to the disk where you are working.
 With other peoples’ files, usually you do not have permission to delete or overwrite their files, and vice versa.

 Otherwise, you should not be afraid to try commands.
 If you are not sure where to start with a software tool, running the command with

 --help is a good place to start.

+See example of an electronic lab notebook by Carl Boettiger.
 Just like you would document your experiments and observations in a written lab notebook, computational analyses should also be documented in an electronic notebook with commands tried and errors encountered.
 We recommend avoiding using word processing programs to keep notes for bioinformatics because there are hidden characters that can end up being copied over to the command line and cause errors.